n5ro/aframe-physics-system/README.md

 * **Sphere** (`sphere`) – See `box`.
 Adds `sphereRadius` option.
 * **Convex** (`hull`) – Wraps a model like shrink-wrap.
 Convex shapes are more performant and better supported than Trimesh, but may still have some performance impact when used as dynamic objects.
 * **Primitives** – Plane/Cylinder/Sphere.
 Used automatically with the corresponding A-Frame primitives.
-* **Trimesh** – *Deprecated.* Not available as a custom shape, but may be chosen as a last resort for custom geometry.
-Trimeshes adapt to fit custom geometry (e.g. a `.OBJ` or `.DAE` file), but have very minimal support.
+* **Trimesh** (`mesh`) – *Deprecated.* Trimeshes adapt to fit custom geometry (e.g. a `.OBJ` or `.DAE` file), but have very minimal support.
 Arbitrary trimesh shapes are difficult to model in any JS physics engine, will "fall through" certain other shapes, and have serious performance limitations.
 * **Compound** – *In progress.* Compound shapes require a bit of work to set up, but allow you to use multiple primitives to define a physics shape around custom models.
 These will generally perform better, and behave more accurately, than Trimesh or Convex shapes.
 For example, a stool might be modeled as a cylinder-shaped seat, on four long cylindrical legs.
 * **None** (`none`) – Does not add collision geometry.